warunatrivet/uwazi_test/Create-pages.md

-In your **Settings**, you can create static pages to your Uwazi document collection.
+In your **Settings**, you can create static pages and add them to your Uwazi document collection.
 You want to add a page that explains what the collection is, or shares your contact information.

 1. Click on **Settings**
 ![Gear icon](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/settings_link.jpg)